 Unfortunately, or fortunately, this can also be a matter of personal preference.
-We personally find it easier to navigate through Fitbit’s latest offerings – not to mention anything about the smoothness of animations, colors, and other visual aspects that can make a difference.
+We find it easier to navigate through Fitbit’s latest offerings – not to mention anything about the smoothness of animations, colors, and other visual aspects that can make a difference.

 One thing that’s not a matter of personal preference, though, is customization options.
-On that aspect, Garmin offers thousands of watch faces and widgets to choose from.
+In that aspect, Garmin offers thousands of watch faces and widgets to choose from.
 So, barely anyone can compete with them as far as that is concerned.